-3.4 Oxygen variability: intermittency of hypoxia
+3.4.
+Oxygen Variability: Intermittency of Hypoxia

 As a consequence of the alternating dominance of SACW and ESACW, both hypoxia and severe hypoxia observed in the upper mesopelagic are intermittent throughout the entire measurement period (Figure 7).
-Hypoxic events ( $O_2 < 60 \text{ μmol kg}^{-1}$ ) are confined between ~70 m and ~550 m depth, where they occur for an average of ~30 % of the deployment, increasing to ~50% within the sub-range of 300 m and 450 m depth (Figure 5b).
-Severe hypoxic events, in contrast, are shallower and more confined vertically, being observed only between ~110 m and ~420 m and occurring on average for ~6 % of the total measurement time.
+Hypoxic events $(O_2 < 60 \ \mu mol \ kg^{-1})$ are confined between ~70 m and ~550 m depth, where they occur for an average of ~30% of the deployment, increasing to ~50% within the sub-range of 300 and 450 m depth (Figure 5b).
+Severe hypoxic events, in contrast, are shallower and more confined vertically, being observed only between ~110 m and ~420 m and occurring on average for ~6% of the total measurement time.
 Severe hypoxic events ranged in timescale from <1 day to ~1 week, with the largest single event occurring in the beginning of April (P2), when severe hypoxia was observed just below 100 m depth (Figure 5).
-More sporadic severe hypoxia is also detected at deeper depths by the glider during the early (P1) and late measurement period (P3-P4), the latter following some bursts of coastal upwelling (see also Supplement Figure S2).
+More sporadic severe hypoxia is also detected at deeper depths by the glider during the early (P1) and late measurement period (P3-P4), the latter following some bursts of coastal upwelling (see Figure S2 in Supporting Information S1).